 Benefits Available in a Workers’ Compensation Claim

-Posted on behalf of Lynch Law Firm on Nov 07, 2018 in Workers' Compensation News
+Posted on behalf of Lynch Law Firm on November 7, 2018 in Workers' Compensation News.
+Updated on March 11, 2022

 New Jersey employees who are injured in a work-related accident may be entitled to benefits through a workers’ compensation claim.
 However, the types of benefits available to each worker depend on factors related to his or her injuries.